nbubna/trigger/README.md

 More advanced developers might register multiple listeners for the same event and use ```event.stopImmediatePropogation();``` when you need to break the sequence.
-But both approaches (and most varieties of them) are fundamentally hacks to workaround you wanting a single event to start a sequence of dependent events.
-Not easy.
+But both approaches (and most varieties of them) are fundamentally hacks to workaround you wanting a single brower event to start a sequence of application events.
+There is a better way...

 ### Declaring Event Sequences Is Awesome!
 ```html